IBMRedbooks/zikipedia/dictionary/M.md

 ### microcode
 * This is a synonym for firmware.

+### Monoplex
+* A monoplex is a type of sysplex that contains only one z/OS.
+In short, a monoplex is a single z/OS that uses a sysplex couple data set.

 ### MVS *(Multiple Virtual Storage)*
 * Refers to an older version of z/OS.
 However, MVS is still used to refer to the z/OS system.